mingdom/omninmo/docs/-executive.md

 # Master list of things we should address
-- Confidence not really useful
+- Train should output top 30 most useful features
-- Datetime of logs
+- Figure out how to tune the model iteratively
-- Unnecessary flags
+- I wonder if we can have one model predict price and another predict drawdown?
-- Make
+- Some way to measure beta vs SPY in the stocks?

 Log: